25prabhu10/notes/docs/Concepts/AWS/AWS_Load_Balancing.md

 # Load Balancing

-Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream.
+Load balancers are servers that forward internet traffic to multiple servers (EC2 Instances) downstream

 ## Why use a load balancer?